Scheduled time for Public Observing:

 Image (c) Virtual Moon Atlas / http://ap-i.net/avl/en/start

-Planets: Jupiter appears near the moon and will be available for viewing.
-Saturn will be 24° up in the South by 10pm, with Mars just rising in the SE.
+Planets: Jupiter appears near the moon and will be available for viewing, and Saturn will be 24° up in the South by 10pm.
+It’s rings will be easily visible in a telescope.
 The positions of Jupiter’s major satellites at 10pm are shown below.
-The motion of it’s moons, especially if they appear close together, can be visible in only a few minutes.
+The motion of it’s moons, especially if they appear close together, can be detected in only a few minutes.